nicfan139/nicfan139/README.md

 # Hi there 👋, and welcome to my GitHub profile!

-My name's Nicolas Fan (but you can call me Nic), and I'm a full-stack developer with 4-5 years of experience.
+My name's Nicolas Fan (but you can call me Nic), and I'm a Full-Stack developer with 4-5 years of experience.

-Although I can do full-stack, I definitely prefer working on the front-end!
+Although I can do Full-Stack, I definitely prefer working on the Front-End!

 I'm primarily a React developer.
 But I also enjoy building small projects with SvelteKit, and I'm currently sharpening my knowledge with GraphQL.